Pauatro/translation-service/README.md

 ## Deployment

-The app is automatically deployed to heroku when there's a push to the main branch.
+The app is automatically deployed to heroku when there's a push to the main branch or a PR is merged to main.